hashicorp/consul/website/source/docs/internals/security.html.md

 items outside of Consul's threat model as noted in sections below.

-* **Consul runs just like any other binary.** Consul runs as a single process binary and obeys the same security requirements as any other application on your system.
+* **Consul runs just like any other binary.** Consul runs as a single process and obeys the same security requirements as any other application on your system.
 Consul doesn't interact with the host system to change or manipulate security values in any way.
 Take any precautions or remediation steps that you would normally do for individual processes, based on your